Joe Sacco and Jim Montgomery know they can't change who they are just because they're in different roles with teams that are familiar with them.

 Boston has always been in the upper echelon in the league in the defensive metrics.
 Yeah, the Bruins have struggled to score some goals, but you never see Boston with a goals-against average and penalty kill like that.
 You can see it starting to get some life now.

 In St. Louis, they're talking a lot about offense and how they haven't scored.
-That's true -- 2.36 goals per game entering Monday was 30th in the League -- but they were allowing the third most goals per game in the Western Conference (3.36).
+That's true -- they're 28th in the League (2.48) entering Tuesday -- but they're allowing the fourth most goals per game in the Western Conference (3.30).

 Well, Jim Montgomery can't go out and score goals.
 He's going to have a pretty long stick to score from where he's going to be standing.
 But he can and will get the Blues to focus on the defensive end.